devCesarRamos/PlanManager/README.md

 To Do Priorities:
-Change Model
+Next Phase